Madisonville, Kentucky: Economy

 Because of its location near important roadways, Madisonville is a leading manufacturing hub for western Kentucky.
 Industrial and factory production has revitalized the local post-coal economy.
 GE Aviation, Jennmar, International Automotive Components Group (IAC), Ahlstrom, Land O' Frost, Carhartt Cutting in Madisonville, Carhartt RCV Distribution in nearby Hanson, Kentucky and other corporations have operations in the area.

 During the 1970s, the Regional Medical Center (RMC) and Trover Clinic were built by the Trover Foundation.
 RMC, now owned by Baptist Healthcare System and operated as Baptist Health Madisonville is a 410-bed hospital that offers services typically found in larger cities (such as life flight, women's health centers, and a comprehensive cancer center).

 Madisonville is a wet city in the county of Hopkins County; making it a moist county, one of only sixteen in the state.

 Government

-Madisonville is the county seat of Hopkins County.
+Madisonville is a home-rule class city and the county seat of Hopkins County.
 Government operations for the city are based out of several buildings including a government building on Center Street and the Madisonville City Hall on Main Street.